 A Volume Discovery Order is a special variant of an iceberg order.
 It is entered like a normal iceberg order but with an additional, more aggressive second limit price called Volume Discovery Price.
-For matching in the visible order book, a Volume Discovery Order behaves like a normal iceberg order.
-After all matching possibilities are exhausted in the visible order book, a Volume Discovery Order can be executed at the current midpoint of the Xetra order book against other Volume Discovery Orders.
+For matching against the visible volume in the order book, a Volume Discovery Order behaves like a normal iceberg order.
+After all matching possibilities are exhausted against the visible volume in the order book, a Volume Discovery Order can be executed at the current midpoint of the Xetra order book against other Volume Discovery Orders.
 The execution follows the following principles:

-- It is possible to calculate a midpoint price from the visible order book. - The midpoint price is within the volatility limits. - The visible peak of a Volume Discovery Order cannot be matched at the midpoint price and remains unchanged. - The hidden volume of a Volume Discovery Order is executable at the midpoint price up to the specified Volume Discovery Price. - The hidden volume of a Volume Discovery Order is calculated by multiplying the midpoint price with the hidden quantity, i.e. available quantity minus the displayed quantity.
-For execution, the hidden volume has to be greater than or equal to the VDO Minimum Executable Volume. - For each execution of an order, the hidden volume fits at least the predefined VDO Minimum Executable Volume, i.e. the execution quantity cannot be below that. - If several Volume Discovery Orders are available on the same side of the order book, the Volume Discovery Orders with a hidden volume of at least the Minimum Executable Volume are matched according to price-time priority of the visible part.
+- It is possible to calculate a midpoint price from the visible part of the order book. - The midpoint price is within the volatility limits. - The visible peak of a Volume Discovery Order cannot be matched at the midpoint price and remains unchanged. - The hidden volume of a Volume Discovery Order is executable at the midpoint price up to the specified Volume Discovery Price. - The hidden volume of a Volume Discovery Order is calculated by multiplying the midpoint price with the hidden quantity, i.e. available quantity minus the displayed quantity.
+For execution, this hidden volume of a Volume Discovery Order has to be greater than or equal to the VDO Minimum Executable Volume. - For each execution of an order, the hidden volume fits at least the predefined VDO Minimum Executable Volume, i.e. the execution quantity cannot be below that. - If several Volume Discovery Orders are available on the same side of the order book, the Volume Discovery Orders with a hidden volume of at least the Minimum Executable Volume are matched according to price-time priority of the visible part.

 For Volume Discovery Orders, T7 supports the validity Good-Till-Crossing (GTX).
-Orders with validity GTX are deleted at the begin of the next auction.
-Volume Discovery Orders having the validity GTX can only be entered in instrument state Continuous.
+Orders with validity GTX are deleted at the beginning of the next auction.
+Volume Discovery Orders with validity GTX can only be entered in instrument state Continuous.